Genomics-HSE/QuAP/README.md

 ## Quick start
-To run this method k-statistics k2 and k3 of admixture proportions are required.
+To run this method k-statistics k1, k2 and k3 of admixture proportions for each chromosome of population that admixed only in founding generation are required.
 To estimate parameters simply run

 ```
-python run.py -s 0.2 -k2 0.0025 -k3 0.00035 -N 1000 -L 1
+python run.py --file data.txt
 ```

+You may test this script using `dummy_data.txt` file, that included in the repository.
+True parameters for this file are `Te=0` and `Td=10`.

 # Parameters
 `-N` specifies an effective population size.

-`-L` chromosome lengths.
-If several chromosomes are used put length for each one.

-`-k2` k2 statistics.

-`-k3` k3 statistics.

-`-s` total admixture proportion of the population that admixed (or k1 statistics)
+`-Te0` and `-Td0` sets initial point for the optimisation algorithm.